 Said to have fallen from the treasure chest of a mermaid.
 In the folklore of Greek and Roman myths, Aquamarine became the sacred jewel of Neptune.
 Believing the jewel had powers to claim stormy waters as well as protect seafarers from peril.
 While early Romans referred to the stone as the sailor’s gem.
 With first documented use in ancient Greece ranging between 480 to 300 BC.

 In the first century AD, Roman philosopher Pliny the Elder wrote in his works “Natural History” describing the jewel.
 “The lovely aquamarine, which seems to have come from some mermaid’s treasure house.
 In the depths of a summer sea, has charms not to be denied”.
 Also, early Christians associated the gem with the Apostle Saint Thomas.
 As he traveled the Mediterranean Sea to preach the Gospel.

-With these legends from ancient Rome as well as the stone’s association to water.
+With these legends from ancient Rome as well as the stone’s association with water.
 Roman fishermen gave the name to this blue-green gem, Aquamarine.
 A Latin term which loosely translates to Seawater.

 Mystics telling fortunes by suspending the stone on a string above a bowl.
 Where the bowl has letters of the alphabet printed along the rim.
 Filled with water and the jewel just touching the water.
 Mystics answered questions for their clients by spelling out words as the jewel moves to touch each letter.